ShPhoebus/DrugLM/README.md

 # DrugLM: A Text-Driven Language Model Framework for Enhancing Drug-Target Interaction

 DrugLM is a unified framework that integrates Large Language Model (LLM)-derived embeddings into Drug-Target Interaction (DTI) prediction architectures.
-Our approach leverages rich textual descriptions of drugs and targets to generate semantic embeddings using multiple pre-trained language models.
+Our approach leverages rich textual descriptions of drugs and targets to generate embeddings using multiple pre-trained language models.

-This repository provides the complete implementation for generating language model embeddings and running downstream DTI prediction tasks.
-The codebase is organized into two main components: upstream embedding generation using three language models (BGE, E5, GTE) in both pretrained and fine-tuned configurations, and downstream DTI prediction using various neural network architectures.
+This repository provides the implementation for generating language model embeddings and running downstream DTI prediction tasks.
+The codebase is organized into two main components: upstream embedding generation using three language models (BGE, E5, GTE) in both pretrained and fine-tuned configurations, and downstream DTI predictions.

 ![DrugLM Framework](OVERVIEW.png)